This post may contain affiliate links.

 I stopped using my traditional countertop coffee maker and gave it away after I purchased my first French press.
 Boiling water and pouring it in a pitcher is no more difficult to me than pouring it into a coffee maker.
 The only downside, I suppose, is that you can’t program a French Press to have your coffee ready the night before, but hopefully if you’re living or camping in an RV it means you can spare 10 minutes making coffee in the morning!
 (If not, I understand, and hope you can get there soon!)

-Although my first French press served me well, it recently broke, so I replaced it with this stainless steel one, which I’ve been very happy with so far:
+Although my first French press served me well, it recently broke, so I replaced it with a stainless steel one, which I’ve been very happy with so far:

 If you prefer glass, though, here’s a cute one with a protective plastic holder that I bought as a gift for my sister-in-law; she really likes it: